rpadovani/rpadovani.com/_posts/2014-12-22-show-ubuntu-phone-to-friends.markdown

 layout: post
 title:  "Ubuntu Phone seen by my friends"
 date:   2014-12-22 12:55:00
-description: It's time to show Ubuntu on a Nexus 4 to some friends, and collect feedbacks.
+description: It's time to show Ubuntu on a Nexus 4 to some friends, and collect feedback.
 categories:
 - blog
 permalink: ubuntu-phone-seen-by-friends